oyedejioyewole/nuxt-bootstrap-icons/README.md

 ## Contributing

-You can contribute to this module with CodeSandbox:
+You can contribute to this module with StackBlitz:

 [![Edit OyewoleOyedeji/nuxt-bootstrap-icons/main][playground-src]][playground-href]